 Equip Build Beef Isolate Protein (previously pureWOD): I have used this product since the company launched and am in love!
 It is Paleo friendly, non-GMO, and only 3 ingredients for the chocolate and 4 for the vanilla.
-As of right now, it comes in chocolate.
+As of right now, it comes in chocolate and vanilla.
 I love that it is sweetened with stevia and has NOTHING artificial.
 I am blown away by this product.
 The taste is phenomenal.
 It has no xanthan or guar gum (hello tummy troubles!), but still manages to have a fluff/volume factor on par with any brands that do have those additives.
 This product was recommended by Emily Miner (see here and here), and I am super glad I listened.
 That girl has never steered me wrong though!

 I used the protein to make one of my go-to post workout shakes (chocolate PB flavored).
 Basic recipe: 1 serving (30g) of the Build Beef Isolate, 2 TBSP (12g) PB2, 6oz almond breeze, 2 oz frozen sweet potato, a handful of ice, and a 1/2 tsp of matcha powder.

 PB 2 (Bell Plantation): Vegan/vegetarian friendly.
 Comes in regular and chocolate.
 While it is not strictly a protein powder, it is very high in protein at 5g per 12g serving.
 You can use it it baking to replace flour, in shakes/smoothies, to make low calorie/high protein peanut butter, sweet and savory sauces, etc. Recipe ideas: here.

 Clutch Baking Mix (Clutch Bodyshop): Currently out of stock on their site, but supposed to be back soon.
 Vegan/vegetarian friendly.
 Designed specifically for making waffles and pancakes, but also great for making other baked goods as well as smoothies and shakes.
 It is stevia sweetened and non-GMO.
 Comes in vanilla and the taste is insanely good.
 Sometimes I just sprinkle it on top of stuff (yogurt, fruit, etc.) or roll no bake/healthy bites in it because I enjoy the taste that much.
 Recipe ideas: here.